jaypipes/aws-api-tools/README.md

 +------------------------------------+-------------+
 ```

-#### List API primary objects
+#### List API resource objects

-Primary objects are those objects that are "top-level" constructs in an API.
+Resource objects are those objects that are "top-level" constructs in an API.
-These primary objects correspond to the core structures exposed in the API with
+These resource objects correspond to the core structures exposed in the API with
 Create, Read, Update and Delete operations.

-Use the `aws-api-tool api primaries` command to list these primary objects:
+Use the `aws-api-tool api resources` command to list these resource objects:

 ```
-$ aws-api-tool api --service sqs primaries
+$ aws-api-tool api --service sqs resources
 +-------+
 | NAME  |
 +-------+